Where nothing else is true

 Swinging open the car door, she got shakily to her feet and walked around to the sidewalk, glanced down the street, then up at the house.

 What was she going to say to him?
 Good morning Ryan, did you screw my daughter?
 Even if it had happened, even if he realized it had happened, would he tell her?
-Would he even look at her?
-She knew Ryan.
-That would destroy him.
+Would she tell him?
+It would destroy him.
+Was there a so what in there somewhere?

 She wiped beads of cold sweat off her forehead and started toward the steps to the front of the house.
 The monstrous consequences multiplied.
 A gigantic and poisonous hydra headed dragon of almost unimaginable consequences.
 And through the haze of fear and pain, the dragon grew yet another head and bit hard.
 Jealousy.
 Beth drew a sharp, furious breath.
-How could that girl do that with Ryan?
-Anyone but Ryan…
+How could this have happened?
+What did he do?
+What was he thinking?
+He wouldn't do something like that deliberately.
+Would Rayne?

 The living room was quiet, the familiar furniture, the worn leather on the sofa – they’d sat on that sofa together and talked and teased each other, laughing about nothing and everything.
 Ryan’s execrable taste in tv shows; the broken oven he hadn’t bothered to repair since he had a microwave and a grill; her stupid handbag with half her belongings stuffed into it; that pull, always there.
 She missed him.
 Too much.
 Way too much.

-“I love you Ryan,” she whispered then turned her back to the door and everything behind it.
+She did not love him.
+Coming here was a mistake.
+She turned her back to the door and everything behind it.

 NEXT CHAPTER: Sessions Chapter 13